monocle-h2020/camera_calibration/calibration/README.md

 These are the use of a monochromator and the use of a spectrometer such as iSPEX.

 In either case, the spectral response curves are saved, in CSV format, to `root/calibration/spectral_response.csv`.
-The `spectacle` method `spectacle.calibrate.correct_spectral_response` may then be used to correct spectral data (e.g. from iSPEX) by dividing out the spectral response of the camera.
+The `spectacle` method `spectacle.camera.correct_spectral_response` may then be used to correct spectral data (e.g. from iSPEX) by dividing out the spectral response of the camera.

 A matrix for converting data from the camera RGB space to CIE XYZ is calculated and saved to `root/calibration/RGB_to_XYZ_matrix.csv`.

-The effective spectral bandwidths are saved to `root/calibration/spectral_bands.csv` and may be loaded with the `spectacle` method `spectacle.calibrate.load_spectral_bands`.
+The effective spectral bandwidths are saved to `root/calibration/spectral_bands.csv` and may be loaded with the `spectacle` method `spectacle.camera.load_spectral_bands`.

 ### Monochromator